 Anti-static vinyl mats are less popular but just as effective in controlling the discharge of ESD.
 Simply place your device on top of the mat and use the stud to connect the earthing lead.

-These type of mats are available as vinyl or rubber.
-The vinyl mats are most commonly used on table tops, and can be cut to measure your work surface.
+These types of mats are available as vinyl or rubber.
+Vinyl mats are most commonly used on table tops, and can be cut to measure your work surface.
 They also come in different sizes.
 Rubber mats are appropriate for when resistance to heat or chemicals is required.

 Alternatively you can stand on the mat instead.
 If you have a carpet and are prone to generating static with your feet, this is something to consider.

 Good quality mats have 'grips' on the underside to stop them from sliding on your table or worktop.
 I am currently using this mat from Rosewill (Opens New Window).

 The quick video below is an overview of anti-static rubber mats.

 PC Repair Tools

 Anti-Static Mat Overview

 The final section of this article on PC repair tools looks at anti-static bags, tape and brushes.